|

 transport oxygen and help remove waste products, so the more,

+the merrier.
 Here’s the catch.
 Multiple recent studies

 confirm an element of training theory that has been around since